IABTechLab/uid2docs/api/v1/endpoints/get-token-validate.md

 # GET /token/validate
 Validate that an advertising token matches the specified hashed or unhashed email address or phone number.

 >NOTE: This endpoint is intended primarily for testing and troubleshooting new integrations.
+It can be called from the client side, for example, a browser or a mobile app, because it does not require using an API key.

 ## Request  Format